WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR, as described in Section 8.2 of {{?RFC7540}}.

-Instead, the client MUST validate such a PUSH_PROMISE and its response by taking the `Signature` header field from the response, and the exchange consisting of the PUSH_PROMISE and the response without that `Signature` header field, and passing them to the algorithm in {{cross-origin-trust}}.
+Instead, the client MUST validate such a PUSH_PROMISE and its response by running the algorithm in {{cross-origin-trust}} over:

+* The `Signature` header field from the response.
+* The canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the following request and response metadata and
+  headers:
+  * The method, effective request URI, and headers from the PUSH_PROMISE.
+  * The pushed response's status and its headers except for the `Signature` header field.
+* The response's payload.

 If this returns "invalid", the client MUST treat the response as a stream error (Section 5.4.2 of {{!RFC7540}}) of type NO_TRUSTED_EXCHANGE_SIGNATURE.
 Otherwise, the client MUST treat the pushed response as if the server were authoritative for the PUSH_PROMISE's authority.

 #### Open Questions ### {#oq-cross-origin-push}